What is F1000Research?

 F1000 subject-and funder-specific platforms

-F1000 also provides fully managed, open research publishing services directly to research funders, including the European Commission, Wellcome, and the Bill & Melinda Gates Foundation, as well as institutions, learned societies and other scholarly publishers such as Emerald Publishing.
+F1000 also provides fully managed, open research publishing services directly to research funders, including the European Commission, Wellcome, and the Gates Foundation, as well as institutions, learned societies and other organizations.

 Vector illustration of a blue key.